 With these multiple challenges being interconnected, many of the solutions in one area need to contribute to improvements in others.
-That’s where ePropelled can help with our complete power and propulsion systems for demanding, commercial-scale applications.
+That’s where ePropelled can help with our complete power and propulsion systems for demanding commercial-scale applications.

 ePropelled is here to provide you with solutions to your energy and system-level efficiency needs.
-We combine our patent portfolio, our knowledge of magnetics and material science, and design expertise to offer electric power, propulsion, and hybrid systems that deliver:
+We combine our patent portfolio, knowledge of magnetics and material science, and design expertise to offer electric power, propulsion, and hybrid systems that deliver:

 ePropelled has the broadest line of solutions that offer you:

-One of our key innovations is hybrid-ready electric power system, enabling a mode of operation that combines an internal combustion engine with electric propulsion and onboard power generations.
+One of our key innovations is hybrid-ready electric power system, enabling a mode of operation that combines an internal combustion engine with electric propulsion and onboard power generation.
 Power requirements for takeoff and steady flight are very different, which means that you can end up with an engine that is not as fuel-efficient as possible, adds weight, reduces flight time, and adds cost to the overall design.

 ePropelled is the first vendor to enable the power system to work in hybrid mode by marrying: